NJ School Performance Reports

 What are the protocols if I choose not to let my child take the NJSLA?

 In the Princeton Public Schools, we do not endorse parent refusal to have their children take the state-mandated assessments.
-Until we are told otherwise by the State Department of Education, NJSLA is a graduation requirement for students beginning with the class of 2020.
+Currently NJSLA is one of several pathways to fulfill New Jersey high school graduation requirements.
 In addition, the tests provide us with some helpful information about students and programs at every level.
 Having your child take the NJSLA also provides an important opportunity for your child to experience this type of testing.

 We do recognize, however, that for those parents who choose not to have their child tested, a sensible, fair and child-centered set of protocols is in the best interest of all students.
 Clearly communicating those protocols in advance will avoid unnecessary confusion and misinformation as the testing dates approach.
 Our goal in outlining the following protocols is to minimize stress for children and families, to enable our schools to plan appropriately for space and other logistical considerations on the days of testing, and to enhance the smooth implementation of the New Jersey Student Learning Assessments (NJSLA) that we are legally required to administer.